MattMattL/SFML-3D-Graphics-Test/coding_style_guide/README.md

 ## Comments

+### Single-Line Comments

+### Multi-Line Comments

 ## Formatting

 ### Brackets

-Any bracket style can be used as long as used consistently:
+Any bracket style can be used as long as consistent:

 ``` C++
 int main()